davidebolo1993/NanoR/README.md

 ```

-Than, from your R console:
+Then, from your R console:

 ```R